 Sea Glass, Beach Glass & Faux Glass

-So, we know what sea glass is, but what is “beach glass?”
+So, we know the answer to what is sea glass, but then what is “beach glass?”

-Depends on who you ask, since many people use the terms interchangeably.
+Depends on who you ask, since many people use the terms sea glass and beach glass interchangeably.
 But most glass collectors would define beach glass to be glass which has been smoothed out by natural freshwater sources rather than saltwater sources.
 Certain rivers can produce beach glass, as can lakes which are large enough to generate ocean-like currents, such as the Great Lakes of North America.